LumaPictures/pymel/maintenance/README.md

       export PATH=$PATH:$MAYA_LOCATION/bin
       ./pymel_test_output.bash --warnings-as-errors 2>&1 | tee pymelTestOut.txt
       ```
-  - note that the "--warnings-as-errors" option (or it's short-form, "-w") is
+  - note that the "--warnings-as-errors" option (or it's short-form, "-W") is
     recommended for the first try, as it can alert you to pending deprecations
     or other problems you might otherwise miss - but if it's
     causing too many problems, you may omit it